 Here are more ways of making yourself miserable:

-• Compare yourself to peers and feel envy
+- Compare yourself to peers and feel envy

-• Make ambitious plans, fall short of them, and feel like a failure
+- Make ambitious plans, fall short of them, and feel like a failure

-• Focus on the better, richer, slimmer future you and fall into despair when you experience setbacks on the road to that version of yourself
+- Focus on the better, richer, slimmer future you and fall into despair when you experience setbacks on the road to that version of yourself

-• Focus on your past, realize all the opportunities you missed, and feel regret
+- Focus on your past, realize all the opportunities you missed, and feel regret

 What all these items have in common is “The Gap” between what is and what should be, and between what was and what should have been.
 The Gap is ubiquitous.
-It might be fair to say that there are times in life in which we move in and live in that gap.
+It might be fair to say that there are times in life when we move in and live in that gap.

 How do we resolve this “Living in The Gap” problem?
 We’re probably all ambitious – I know I am – and I don’t want to stop having plans, especially grand and ambitious plans.
 So, what can be done?
 Here are three things that work for me.